abhishekmishra173/zomatoCloneFrontPage/README.md

 ## Acknowledgments

-This project is inspired by the Zomato food delivery website.#sample
+This project is inspired by the Zomato food delivery website.